MetOffice/tcd-XIOS-demonstration/xios_examples/basicUGrid/Readme.md

-Demonstration of user customised metadata from XIOS
+Demonstration of basic UGrid domain specification.

-This includes spatial and temproal metadata definitions and global attributes.
+Read mesh from file then create output mesh to add data to.